iamVijayakumarS/INVENTORY_MANAGEMENT_SYSTEM/README.md

 Item Management :

 Token Authentication
-For endpoints that require authentication (like item creation, updating, deleting, or retrieving), include the JWT token in the Authorization header:
+   For endpoints that require authentication (like item creation, updating, deleting, or retrieving), include the JWT token in the Authorization header

 Header:
    Authorization: Bearer <access_token>  - get the access token from the succesfull loggedin response